umakantp/jsmart/README.md

 * Go to jSmart and run _make test_.
   e.g. Go to _/home/user/jsmart/jsmart_ and run _make test_.

-* You can modify _makefile_ and _test/js/test-common.js_ for changing path of node and php respectively as per your needs but please don't comment those changes in master repository.
+* You can modify _makefile_ and _test/js/test-common.js_ for changing path of node and php respectively as per your needs but please don't commit those changes in master repository.

 ### NOTICE